malinlarsson/courses/Metagenomics/1711/tutorial.md

 > Optional : which other folders are in the `PATH`

-From now one for a few exercice you will pic one of the amplicon libraries to process.
+From now one for a few exercise you will pic one of the amplicon libraries to process.
 We will call it MY_LIBRARY for the next few questions!

 #### Merging reads